JixS4v/JJ-lang/README.md

 # JJ lang
- Shitty Programming Language I'm developing to learn C
+ Shitty Compiler for the worst language ever I'm making to learn C